Echo Weekly

 It was published by Dynasty Communication Inc of Hamilton, Ontario.
 Dynasty also publishes similar papers in Hamilton (View Magazine) and the Niagara Region (Pulse Niagara).

 History

 Echo started publishing in September 1997 by Sean Rosen, Ron Kilpatrick and Marcus Rosen.
 It served the 18- to 35-year-old market.
 Echo was published every Thursday and distributed +55,000 free copies to more than 470 locations throughout the greater Kitchener-Waterloo, Cambridge, Fergus, Elora and Guelph area.

-Cessation of publication

 Echo stopped publishing in October 2011.